ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 - Add more categories / sockets.
 - Add full player outfit cosmetics.
 - Support multiple cosmetic booths to prevent player overlapping and using the same one.
-- Add support for coloring different cosmetic items (i.e. colors and materials).
+- Add support for coloring different cosmetic items (that is colors and materials).
-- Allow players to trade cosmetics (i.e. unique cosmetics found in the world and not in the shop).
+- Allow players to trade cosmetics (that is unique cosmetics found in the world and not in the shop).